SMI Supplier Diversity Playbook

 Setting the Stage of Program Measurement

-Successful supplier diversity programs are imbedded into the organization through measurable goals aligned with organizational priorities and/or strategic initiatives.
+Successful supplier diversity programs are embedded into the organization through measurable goals aligned with organizational priorities and/or strategic initiatives.
 When considering the metrics of success, review any existing tools, technologies and processes that are a standard throughout the organization.
 For example, an organization often resources supply chain with business, financial or data analysts to support measuring cost savings and track progress towards goals.

 When cultivating metrics to move your program forward, consider how easy they are to measure and report.
 It’s important that any metric in place is clearly defined for organizational leaders and management.
 In Chapter 2, we covered methods to determine organizational priorities and goals of a supplier diversity program, and in this chapter we will focus on components of program measurement.